insilichem/garleek/docs/tutorials.rst

 , the calculated link atom type would be ``NGL_HB``.

 You should choose link atoms with type according to its bonded atom to avoid parameter problems (angles and dihedrals, particularly).
 For example, if the main atom is ``CB`` the correct H link atom should be ``HB``.
-Refer to the PRM forcefield to locate the proper type (PDBName).
+Refer to the PRM force field to locate the proper type (PDBName).

 Custom residues